faizilham/msc-thesis/main/ch6_collection_extension.typ

  "Warnings" = {f | f in "Cons" and s_"fin" (f) leqsq.not { UT } }
 $

-For functions with utilization-annotated return type, the analysis may also check whether the returned values comply with the annotation.
+For functions with utilization-annotated return type, the analysis also checks whether the returned values comply with the annotation.
 From the return statement nodes, the analysis computes the map ReturnUtil, which is the map of returned values to its utilization just before the return statement.
 The actual utilization of the return value $u_ret$ is simply the joined utilization status in ReturnUtil.
 The analysis then produces a warning if $u_ret leqsq.not utv_ret$, given $utv_ret$ return utilization annotation.

 $
   "ReturnUtil" = union.big_(p in "Node") { c |-> sp(c) | c in "Sources"(p, e), p "is a" mono("return" lbl(e)) "node"}\